Calendars & Events

 The very first thing to do is obtain authorization to access a user’s calendars.
 Cronofy acts as an intermediary between your application and the various calendar services in use.

-We act as an OAuth2 provider to your application so API access is via a user specific token
+We act as an OAuth2 provider to your application so the API access is via a user specific access_token

 .